-- Late quizzes will NOT be accepted - For every day an assigned PAPER is late, 2.5 points will be deducted from the final score Make-up Exam Policy: if you have a conflict with a scheduled exam, it is your responsibility to arrange a time to make it up.
+- Late guizzes will NOT be accepted - For every day an assigned PAPER is late, 2.5 points will be deducted from the final score

+Make-up Exam Policy: if you have a conflict with a scheduled exam, it is your responsibility to arrange a time to make it up.
 Typically an exam will be left for you at the Testing Center and you will have a specified timeframe to complete it.

 Classroom Behavior:

 Behavior that disrespects or hinders the learning process of others WILL NOT BE TOLERATED.
-Examples of disruptive behavior include but are not limited to the following: - Texting, cell phone use, and/or use of electronic devices - Talking (there is not a seating chart now, but I reserve the right to create one) - Leaving early (without notifying the professor of the need to do so) - Sleeping - Computer use that DOES NOT relate to class (using computers to take notes or look up historical facts is fine) - Reading unrelated materials (newspaper, magazines, other courses' texts) Acceptance of this syllabus indicates that you agree with the rules and provisions outlined in it.
-Students who choose to ignore the guidelines for classroom behavior may be asked to leave or even fail the course.
+Examples of disruptive behavior include but are not limited to the following:

+- Texting, cell phone use, and/or use of electronic devices - Talking (there is not a seating chart now, but I reserve the right to create one)

+- Leaving early (without notifying the professor of the need to do so) - Sleeping - Computer use that DOES NOT relate to class (using computers to take notes or look up historical facts is fine) - Reading unrelated materials (newspaper, magazines, other courses' texts)

 Withdrawal Policy:

 If you are unable to complete this course, it is your responsibility to withdraw formally.
-The withdrawal request must be received by the Registrar's Office by October 27, 2016.
+The withdrawal request must be received by the Registrar's Office by Nov.
+5, 2018.
 Failure to do so will result in your receiving a performance grade, usually an "F".

 Financial Aid:

 Students must begin attendance in all classes of enrollment.
 No exceptions.
 Financial Aid will not be granted to students who have been certified as not attending by the certification date.
 For this lecture class, your physical participation in class, on or before the certification date, will allow you to receive credit for FA purposes.
 For certification dates, check with the division or FAO for further information.
 Students, who are not certified as beginning class, are responsible for any payments due as a result of non-certification, to include the dropping of courses.
 Students who are receiving any form of financial aid should check with the Financial Aid Office prior to withdrawing from classes.
 Withdrawals may affect your eligibility to receive further aid and could cause you to be in a position of repayment for the current semester.
 Students who fail to attend or participate after the drop date are also subject to this policy.

 If you are receiving financial aid grants or loans, you must begin attendance in all classes.
 Do not drop or stop attending any class without consulting the Financial Aid Office.
 Changes in your enrollment level and failing grades may require that you repay financial aid funds.

 Academic Honesty:

 Scholastic dishonesty is a violation of the Code of Student Conduct.
 Scholastic dishonesty includes, but is not limited to, cheating on a test, plagiarism, and collusion.
 Those who engage in the aforementioned infractions will fail the assignment and/or course.
 Their names will also be reported to the President's office.

-ADA Statement: If you are a student with a disability and/or special needs who requires ADA accommodations, please contact UTD Disability Services Office Religious Holidays: Absences for observance of a religious holy day are excused.
+ADA Statement: If you are a student with a disability and/or special needs who requires ADA accommodations, please contact UTD Office of Accessibility.

+Religious Holidays: Absences for observance of a religious holy day are excused.
 A student whose absence is excused to observe a religious holy day is allowed to take a make-up examination or complete an assignment within a reasonable time after the absence.

 Inclement Weather Statement: